-Pursuant to section 751(a)(1) of the Tariff Act of 1930, as amended (the Act), and in accordance with 19 CFR 351.213(b)(1), on May 31, 2018, Wheatland Tube Company (the petitioner) requested reviews of various firms, including Borusan and Toscelik.
-In accordance with 19 CFR 351.213(b)(2), Borusan and Toscelik requested an administrative review of their exports on May 31, 2017.
-On July 12, 2018, Commerce published a notice of initiation of administrative review of the antidumping duty order on pipe and tube from Turkey for the period May 1, 2017 through April 30, 2018.
+Pursuant to section 751(a)(1) of the Tariff Act of 1930, as amended (the Act), and in accordance with 19 CFR 351.213(b)(1), on May 29, 2019, Wheatland Tube Company (the petitioner) requested reviews of various firms, including Borusan.
+Moreover, on May 31, 2019, Independence Tube Corporation and Southland Tube, Incorporated, Nucor companies, (collectively, Nucor Pipe Mills), domestic producers of pipe and tube and interested parties pursuant to section 771(9)(C) of the Act and 19 CFR 351.102(b)(17), requested reviews of various firms.
+In accordance with 19 CFR 351.213(b)(2), Borusan requested an administrative review of its exports on May 31, 2018.
+On July 15, 2019, Commerce published a notice of initiation of administrative review of the antidumping duty order on pipe and tube from Turkey for the period May 1, 2018, through April 30, 2019.
 In the Initiation Notice, we stated our intention, in the event we limited the number of respondents for individual examination, to select respondents based on U.S. Customs and Border Protection (CBP) data.
-We selected as mandatory respondents the two exporters or producers accounting for the largest volume of pipe and tube from Turkey during the POR (i.e., Borusan and Toscelik).
+We selected as our sole mandatory respondent the exporter/producer accounting for the largest volume of pipe and tube from Turkey during the POR (i.e., Borusan).

-We issued our standard antidumping questionnaire to Borusan and Toscelik on August 9, 2018.
-Between August 30, 2017 and May 18, 2018, Borusan and Toscelik submitted timely responses to Commerce's original and supplemental questionnaires.
+We issued our standard antidumping questionnaire to Borusan on September 4, 2019.
+Between August 25, 2019, and July 2, 2020, Borusan submitted timely responses to Commerce's original